MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

 #### 7. Data Hiding

-- How does data hiding contribute to cybersecurity?
+- What is Data Hiding?
-  - Only allow necessary aspects of a data structure or a record to be observed or accessed.
+  - Only allow necessary aspects of a data structure (e.g. a table) to be observed or accessed.
 Log all access attempts.

 - Examples
   - A stack data structure exposes only the data at the top of the stack using simple push and pop instructions.
 The operating system applies access control to different regions of the stack.
-  - Websites don't need to load all of a user's data to show a list of usernames - they only need the username, the rest of the record fields can be hidden.
+  - Bank websites only display the last few digits of a card or account number.
+The rest of the digits are hidden and never transmitted unless required for a specific transaction.

 - Implications
-  - Programmer or user frustration if allowed access is not sufficient to carry out the task.
+  - Programmer or user frustration if the provided data is not sufficient to carry out a task.

 - Related principles